arungudelli/python.shiksha/content/es/tips/check-dictionary-key-existence.md

 This is the simplest way of checking if a key exists in a dictionary.

-The `in` operator is special kind of python operator that is used to check if a value/element exists in a sequence.
+The `in` operator is special kind of Python operator that is used to check if a value/element exists in a sequence.

 The operator returns a `Boolean` value depending on whether a key exists or not.